jerry73204/realsense-rust/README.md

 The project uses bindgen to generate bindings from pure C API, no C++ parts included.
 All low-level C types and function are gathered in `realsense-sys` crate.

 We suggest to follow these steps check out C functions.
 Their names should be self-explanatory.
-Also, we suggest C/C++ examples on official [librealsense](https://github.com/IntelRealSense/librealsense) repository.
+We also suggest C/C++ examples on official [librealsense](https://github.com/IntelRealSense/librealsense) repository to understand actual usage.

 ```sh
 cd $repo